ceph/ceph/doc/rados/operations/crush-map.rst

 Add/Move an OSD
 ---------------

-.. note: OSDs are normally automatically added to the CRUSH map when
-         the OSD is created.
+.. note:: OSDs are normally automatically added to the CRUSH map when the OSD is created.
 This command is rarely needed.

 To add or move an OSD in the CRUSH map of a running cluster::